MikhailRadusha/MikhailRadusha/README.md

 We have a vast experience in running a nodes, have taken a part in more than a hundred testnets and  currently validate Sei, Near, StarkNet, Dymension, Zenrock, Althea, Gravity Bridge, Bitway, Uptick, Lumen, Provenance, Realio,  on mainnets and participate in many testnets for a different blockchains.

-We also run an IBC Relayer for Cosmos ecosystem, provide infrastructure such as RPC, API, GRPC, EVM-RPC and snapshots.
+We also provide infrastructure such as RPC, API, GRPC, EVM-RPC and snapshots and run an IBC Relayer for Cosmos ecosystem.
 We're paying a close attention to my every validator, node or relayer - 24hr management & monitoring!
 (Grafana + Prometeus + Telegram alerts) - keeping it healthy is my number one priority.

 Our motto: Reliable Proof-of-Stake Validator.
 You can always count on us!